 Whoâ€™s talking the most during Trumpâ€™s second impeachment trial

-A Washington Post analysis of the trial transcripts includes more than 68,000 words from the nine House impeachment managers and more than 16,000 from Trumpâ€™s legal team after Day Three of the trial.
+A Washington Post analysis of the trial transcripts includes almost 78,000 words from the nine House impeachment managers and more than 32,000 from Trumpâ€™s legal team after Day 4 of the trial.

 More in www.washingtonpost.com